 with the Royal Shakespeare Company

 Blackpool Grand has worked in partnership with the Royal Shakespeare Company (RSC) since 2012 on a Learning and Performance Network and Associate Schools Programme.
-This national partnership has co-created local and national opportunities for over 30 schools, 100 teachers, and for nearly 10,000 local children and young people.
+This national partnership has co-created local and national opportunities for over 30 schools, 100 teachers, and nearly 10,000 local children and young people.

 Regular high-quality teacher training takes place in Blackpool and Stratford that builds skills around Creative and Active approaches to English and brings rehearsal room practice into the classroom.
 Thanks to the Blackpool Grand and The RSC five local teachers have gained a Post Graduate Certificate in the Teaching of Shakespeare using creative and active approaches.